clearlysid/tauri-plugin-decorum/README.md

 # tauri-plugin-decorum

 Being a designer, I'm _very_ particular about window decorations.
-This Tauri (v2 only) plugin is an opinionated take on titlebars and solves my gripes with the default one.
+This Tauri plugin (v2 only) is an opinionated take on titlebars that solves all my gripes with the default ones.
 It does so by:
 1. retaining most native features (like Windows Snap Layout)
-2. not feeling too _disconnected_ from the rest of the app, by being transparent and blending in better
+2. not feeling too _disconnected_ from the rest of the app UI, by being transparent and blending in better
-3. offering custom inset for window controls that are often not aligned well with the rest of the contents
+3. offering custom inset for macOS traffic lights that are often not aligned well with the rest of the contents

 ![demo](./wheeee.gif)

 ## Installation and Usage

-Note: For a full example app that uses this plugin, check this [folder](examples/tauri-app/).
+For a full example app that uses this plugin, check out [examples/tauri-app](examples/tauri-app/).

 To install the plugin:
 ```bash